Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 Neck area

-• Stretch your head as far as possible with the top of your head up and turn it to the left and right.
+• Stretch your head as far as possible with the top of your head up and turn it left and right.
 Repeat this movement several times.

 Lower jaw area

 • Move lower jaw, slowly opening and closing your mouth, moving it from side to side, back and forth.
-Feel the jaw muscles, the tension of which can cause pain.
+Feel the muscles in your jaw, which may be causing tension. painful sensations.
 Do this exercise until you feel slight fatigue in your jaw.

 Eyes

 • Open and close your eyes.
-See in different sides without moving your head - left and right, up and down.
+Look in different sides without moving your head - left and right, up and down.
 Alternately open your eyes wide and squint.

 Facial muscles

-• Remember your childhood, and for a few minutes, "make faces", trying to use as many facial muscles as possible.
+• Think back to your childhood and spend a few minutes “making faces”, trying to use as many facial muscles as possible.

 Middle ear

 • Listen.
-Hear background sounds environment such as the creaking of chairs, the sound of tires passing through the street, the chirping of birds, the sound of an elevator, the sound of a computer running, the sound of an air conditioner or fan.
+Hear background sounds environment, for example, the creaking of chairs, the sound of tires of a car passing on the street, the chirping of birds, the sound of an elevator, the noise of a running computer, the rustle of an air conditioner or fan.

 Throat

-• First make a few coughing movements (as if something is in the trachea), and then swallow the saliva.
+• First, make a few “coughing” movements (as if something has entered the trachea), and then swallow the saliva.

 Larynx